How anarchy works for shale oil

 Here comes the anarchy bit and that’s a bit hard to understand.

 Look at an Amazon warehouse.
-If you are looking for the system how things are deposed and how they are picked you might get a little mad – as there is none.
+If you are looking for the system of how things are deposed and how they are picked you might get a little mad – as there is none.
 New wares are just put on whatever available shelf space there is and scanned for its location and when pickers search for anything, they get directions from a screen.
-Computers figure out where is what, who picks it, in what order and where this item eventually goes.
+Computers figure out where is what, who picks it, in what order, and where this item eventually goes.

-Without superior data management and number crunching, this all would not be possible.
+Without superior data management and number crunching, this would not be possible.
 A warehouse like those Amazon battlefields could not have existed 15 years ago.
-Computers were not good enough to deal with the inherent chaos in such a system and human operators would have been so inept handling it – so that this would have resulted in utter mayhem in less than 2 hours.
+Computers were not good enough to deal with the inherent chaos in such a system and human operators would have been so inept in handling it – that this would have resulted in utter mayhem in less than 2 hours.

-Services like Uber run on exactly the same principle.
+Services like Uber run on the same principle.
 It takes the analysis process out of the equation as this is being done by the computers and it reduces humans to mere robotic agents that will perform whatever task they are assigned to.
 Just imagine autonomous vehicles that need no driver anymore together with this.
 It might just ring in the end of car ownership and a lot of other stuff we have become so accustomed to.

 Ah yes, the term sweet spot hit me a little after 2006 when even I started to understand that those shale reservoirs are not homogeneous.
 What reservoir is homogeneous anyhow?
 Conventional O&G reservoirs have never been this way so why should shale be?